Suidlanders: Leadership and management

-The Suidlanders is led by an executive council composed of Louis de la Gey, Bertus Schwan, Ben van Rensburg, and Hans van der Poel.
+The Suidlanders is led by an executive council composed of Louis de la Gey, Bertus Schwan and Ben van Rensburg.
 Their public face is Simon Roche.

 They have received donations from a variety of far-right and white Nationalists: the neo-confederate League of the South, Identity Evropa founder Nathan Damigo, and American Vanguard.
 They also received $40,000 on FreeStartr, the defunct alt-right Patreon alternative.

 The Suidlanders conduct training in all aspects of civil defence throughout the year.
 The training includes logistics and operations, control of refugees, first aid, firearms training, and communication.

 White genocide

-The Suidlanders took credit for increasing minimising severity of racially-based hate crimes.
-They believe anti-white racism to be imminent; also claiming credit for increasing coverage of the issue by figures such as Katie Hopkins, and for an offer by Australian cabinet minister Peter Dutton to resettle white South Africans as refugees.
-However, the Suidlanders spokesman Simon Roche rejected the idea, as the Afrikaners from South Africa.
+The Suidlanders took credit for drawing attention to the severity of racially-based hate crimes that affect White South Africans.
+They believe anti-white racist war to be imminent.
+They also claim credit for increasing coverage of the issue by figures such as Katie Hopkins, and for an offer by Australian former cabinet minister Peter Dutton to resettle white South Africans as refugees.

 Popular culture

-A group of Suidlanders featured in season 1, episode 7 of David Farrier's Dark Tourist.
+A group of Suidlanders featured in episode 7 of David Farrier's Dark Tourist.

+Suidlanders are repeatedly called out as among the antagonists in the film G20.